-How George Floyd’s murder shifted the future of discourse with police in America
+How resident discourse with police has shifted in America

 One year later, and in light of the verdict that was served in George Floyd’s murder at the hands of Minneapolis police officer Derek Chauvin last spring, Zencity reflects on how discourse about policing and with police has forever been changed in the United States.